gadam/fintech_project_3/README.md

 Below are the screen-shots showing how to add a new event :

-First screen to enter the event details.
+Cick on "NFTix Events" on the side-ar to enter the event details.

 ![03_tc_01_adding_new_event_01](https://user-images.githubusercontent.com/112692272/223017198-17eb5472-7b50-4178-bcb5-5d81acfe9001.png)